Five Trusty Tibetans to Help Stay Healthy - If You Own a Small Business, You'd Better Stay Healthy.

 Des Walsh is a Business Coach and blogging evangelist.
 He has a 7 Step Business Blog downloadable e-book in a practical, plain English guide to blogging, written for non-technical business owners.
 Since discovering business-focused weblogs or ‘blogs’ (highly interactive, personal websites) early in 2003, Des has seen blogging, with its powerful, accessible and low cost tools, as an ideal tool for small and micro businesses to get known globally and make more rapid progress.

-Thinking Home Business blog deals with blogging, social networking for business, and home based business issues.
+His Thinking Home Business blog deals with blogging, social networking for business, and home based business issues.

-Happy About LinkedIn for Recruiting, a recently published roadmap for recruiters wanting to use more effectively the 4.8 million plus LinkedIn professional business network.
+He is also a co-author of Happy About LinkedIn for Recruiting, a recently published roadmap for recruiters wanting to use more effectively the 4.8 million plus LinkedIn professional business network.